-Bull Run Lake Trail is a 7.8 mile lightly trafficked out and back trail located near Markleeville, CA that features a lake and is rated as moderate.
+Bull Run Lake Trail is a 7.7 mile lightly trafficked out and back trail located near Markleeville, California that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash